avli/notes/python.rst

 .. currentmodule:: threading

-Dummy threads, which are instances of the :class:`_DummyThread` class, are used for representing threads not created by the :mod:`threading` module.
+Dummy threads, which are instances of the :class:`threading._DummyThread` class, are used for representing threads not created by the means of the :mod:`threading` module.

-If you call the :func:`~current_thread` in such thread it will return a dummy thread object.
-After the call, the thread will be added to the internal dictionary of active threads and functions such as :func:`~threading.enumerate` and :func:`~active_count` will also become aware of it.
+If you call the :func:`~current_thread` in such thread, it will return a dummy thread object.
+After the call, the thread will be added to the internal dictionary of active threads and functions such as :func:`~threading.enumerate` and :func:`~active_count` will become aware of it.

 A short example to illustrate said above: